 - You will then drive on to Yazd, one of the oldest continually inhabited cities in the world.

 - After a short rest, you will visit impressive Jameh Mosque, notable for its twin minarets that tower above the city at 48 metres each.

 - From here you are ideally placed to explore the old part of the city.
 You will also take a look at the Fire Temple and Towers of Silence - both vestiges of the city's Zoroastrian heritage.
 This religion, which dates back over 4000 years, was at one time the state religion of Iran before the arrival of Islam.

 - One of the most distinctive features of Yazd are the wind towers ('badgirs') that capture even the softest of breezes and send them through the buildings below to cool them.

 Dad Hotel or similar

 Day 10 - Yazd - Esfahan

-- On our drive to Esfahan (300km) we stop at the quiet town of Na'in, a place very well known for its Persian rugs.
+- On your drive to Esfahan (300km) you will stop at the quiet town of Na'in, a place very well known for its Persian rugs.

-- We visit the 10th century Jameh Mosque, which is one of the oldest in Iran, as well as the Kavir Museum and the old part of town.
+- You will visit the 10th century Jameh Mosque, which is one of the oldest in Iran, as well as the Kavir Museum and the old part of town.

-- From here it is a three-hour drive to Esfahan - the jewel in the crown of Persia and undoubtedly one of the highlights of our trip.
+- From here it is a three-hour drive to Esfahan - the jewel in the crown of Persia and undoubtedly one of the highlights of your trip.

-- This evening, we may stroll to the Zayandeh River and have a look at its historic bridges, which seem to have come straight from a fairytale!
+- This evening, you may stroll to the Zayandeh River and have a look at its historic bridges, which seem to have come straight from a fairytale.
 At several of the bridges local people gather to talk, drink tea and sing beautiful folk songs.
-This is truly a magical place to wile away some time and one of the most atmospheric places in all Iran.
+This is truly a magical place to wile away some time and one of the most atmospheric places in all of Iran.